G.I. Joe Team: Animated series

+Factions

+G.I.
+Joe has different factions in their organization:

+Battleforce 2000

+Battleforce 2000 is a hi-tech unit of the Joes using experimental weaponry under battlefield conditions.
+They consist of Avalanche, Blaster, Blocker, Dee-Jay, Dodger, Knockdown, and Maverick.

+Ninja Force

+Led by Storm Shadow sometime after he defected from Cobra, a group of ninjas affiliated with the Arashikage clan form the Ninja Force as a part of the G.I.
+Joe Team, in order to combat Cobra.
+Its inaugural members are Nunchuk, T'Jbang, and Dojo.
+Ninja Force later gained other members like Banzai, Bushido, and T'Gin-Zu.

+Counterparts

+There are different counterparts of G.I.
+Joe that work with the G.I.
+Joe team:

+Comando Heroicos

+The Comando Heroicos is the Argentinian branch of G.I.
+Joe.
+Known members include Glenda, Sgt.
+Redmack, Sgt.
+Shimik, and Sgt.
+Topson.

+Oktober Guard

+The October Guard is Eastern Europe's answer for G.I.
+Joe.
+Known members include Red Star, Big Bear, Colonel Brekhov, Daina, Dragonsky, Lt.
+Gorky, Horrorshow, Misha, Schrage, Stormavich, and Wong.
+Red Star maintains that G.I.
+Joe is the Oktober Guard's counterpart.

 Productions

 Generally, Hawk is the team's commanding officer.
 Duke is the senior non-commissioned officer and second-in-command.
 Flint often serves as third in command (though being a warrant officer, he technically outranks Duke) and usually leads field missions whenever Duke cannot.
 Beach-Head and Sgt.
 Slaughter are labeled as fourth and fifth in command, respectively.
 Both of them also serve as drill instructors and trainers to new Joe recruits.
 However, a number of differences exist between the comics, cartoon and even the toyline.

 Marvel Comics

 The original Marvel comic book series takes a fairly realistic approach to the military command hierarchy.
 In the early issues of the comic, the overall command of the G.I.
 Joe team falls to brigadier general Lawrence J. Flagg, who serves as liaison with the Pentagon.
 Hawk is the field leader, with Stalker as the senior non-commissioned officer and de facto second-in-command.
 After General Flagg is killed in issue 19, Hawk assumes overall command of the team in issue 33 and appoints Duke as field leader.
 Vice Admiral Keel-Haul is introduced in issue 36.
 General Joseph Colton (the model for a G.I.
 Joe 12 inch toy) appears in issues 86, 127 and 152 but is not a member of the team.